 Emotional intelligence is the ability to understand and manage our own emotions, and those of others around us.
 It involves empathy, self-awareness and social skills.
-Emotions should never get in the way when making decisions.
-The more a woman is able to relate to and work well with others, the more success she will have.
+The more a person is able to relate to and work well with others, the more success she will have.

 Margaret Dickson, a manager at Assignment Masters, says that she had to fight the perception that women are often seen as too emotional to be successful leaders.
 Many women have high emotional intelligence but it is also possible for them to enhance their self-control.

 Dickson uses tools like meditation, breathing, or taking a walk to regulate her emotions and keep her calm when others are losing their cool.
 She will only act or make decisions when her emotions are under control.

 Communication isn’t only about speaking but listening, writing, and using non-verbal skills too.
 The best women leaders are those who can listen and understand the perspectives of others.

 They are able to hear what people are saying and what they aren’t saying too.
 When they can do this successfully, it improves their relationships and their ability to influence others.